-Though at times dismissed as being a party liquor enjoyed only by college students and Janis Joplin fans, Southern Comfort has a long and venerable history, which is described in “The Bourbon Bartender.”
+Though at times dismissed as a party liquor enjoyed only by college students and Janis Joplin fans, Southern Comfort has a long and venerable history, which is described in “The Bourbon Bartender.”
 Written by New York City bartenders Jane Danger and Alla Lapushchik, the book celebrates America’s signature spirit and the drinks made with it, including Southern Comfort.
 The controversial liquor’s origins date back to the late 19th century, when it was first sold in New Orleans’ French Quarter as bourbon flavored with honey, citrus and spice.
 Originally called Cuffs & Buttons, it wouldn’t receive the name Southern Comfort until a few years after its creation.

 - 1 750-milliliter bottle bourbon